kubesphere/helm-charts/src/main/gitlab/doc/architecture/architecture.md

 - Gitaly
 - GitLab Elasticsearch Indexer
 - [mail_room](https://github.com/tpitale/mail_room)
-- GitLab exporter
+- GitLab Exporter
 - GitLab Shell
 - Sidekiq
-- Gitlab task-runner
+- GitLab task-runner
 - Unicorn
 - Workhorse

 The following are forked charts which also use GitLab specific Docker images.

-- Redis-ha

 Docker images that are used for `initContainers` and various `Job`s.